nathadriele/nathadriele/README.md

-### Olá, eu sou a Nathalia Adriele!
+### Hello, I'm Nathalia Adriele!

-Sou Engenheira de Dados com Mestrado em Ciência da Informação pela UNESP (Universidade Estadual Paulista) e atualmente estou cursando MBA em Data Science and Analytics na USP (Universidade de São Paulo).
-Tenho um grande entusiasmo em transformar dados em insights significativos e trabalho com tecnologias como Python, Deep Learning, NLP, LLMs e GenAI.
+I am a Data Engineer with a Master's degree in Information Science from UNESP (Universidade Estadual Paulista) and I am currently studying an MBA in Data Science and Analytics at USP (University of São Paulo).
+I am passionate about transforming data into meaningful insights and work with technologies such as Python, Deep Learning, NLP, LLMs and GenAI.

 <div style="display: inline_block"><br>
   <img align="center" alt="Python" height="40" width="50" src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg">